 In performing a Maiko, or apprenticeship to become a Geisha, she had to wear Kimono and wear a heavy wig for a long period of time.
 She looked pretty tired after a while.
 But once the camera started rolling, the way she moved gracefully and looked like a real Maiko of Kyoto.
 She also participated in a Kimono-show at the Nishijin Kimono Hall.
 She received very brief instructions from the stage director about her appearance on the stage.
 She looked a bit nervous after hearing the instructions, but she handled her appearance on the stage in front of a large audience very well.
 She was a very impressive reporter.

-- We keep truck of working hours and the contents of work, and inform
+28,000 yen/day (8 hours) We keep truck of working hours and the contents of work,

 90 % cancellation on the assigned day, compensation for the total